google/santa/Docs/introduction/binary-whitelisting-overview.md

    * If Kauth receives a deny, it will stop the `execve()` from taking place.
    * If Kauth receives an allow, it will defer the decision.
 If there are other Kauth listeners, they also have a chance deny or defer.
 3. If there is no entry for the `vnode_id` in the cache a few actions occur:
-   * Santa-driver hands off the decision making to santad.
+   * santa-driver hands off the decision making to santad.
    * A new entry is created in the cache for the `vnode_id` with a special value of `ACTION_REQUEST_BINARY`.
 This is used as a placeholder until the decision from santad comes back.
 If another process tries to `execve()` the same `vnode_id`, santa-driver will have that thread wait for the in-flight decision from santad.
 All subsequent `execve()`s for the same `vnode_id` will use the decision in the cache as explained in #2, until the cache is invalidated.
 See the [santa-driver.md](../details/santa-driver.md) document for more details on the cache invalidation.
+   * If the executing file is written to while any of the threads are waiting for a response the `ACTION_REQUEST_BINARY` entry is removed, forcing the decision-making process to be restarted.

 ###### User Space